Mbicha/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Task 5: Function that frees listint_t list

-Task 6: unction that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+Task 6: Function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).

 Prototype: int pop_listint(listint_t **head);
 if the linked list is empty return 0

+Task 7: Write a function that returns the nth node of a listint_t linked list.

+Prototype: listint_t *get_nodeint_at_index(listint_t *head, unsigned int index);
+where index is the index of the node, starting at 0 if the node does not exist, return NULL